By

 harmless.
 Wyn commented that they should have left K9 to watch over the

-house.
-But he had come along for the ride with them.
+place, but he had come along for the ride with them.
 Collette fretted

 and didn’t enjoy the view as the TARDIS passed over the Himalayas,